College of Mount Saint Vincent Ranks Third Nationally in Student Economic Mobility

-“This study reflects what the College of Mount Saint Vincent has been doing since our inception—providing life-changing opportunities for students across the economic spectrum,” said Mount president Charles L. Flynn.
-“We are very proud that the College of Mount Saint Vincent is true to the traditions of high quality, transformative education: academic excellence, authentic inclusivity, and ceiling-breaking opportunity.”
+“This study reflects what the College of Mount Saint Vincent has been doing since our inception—providing life-changing opportunities for students across the economic spectrum,” said Mount President Charles L. Flynn, Jr. “We are very proud that the College of Mount Saint Vincent is true to the traditions of high quality, transformative education: academic excellence, authentic inclusivity, and ceiling-breaking opportunity.”

 He continued, “Our college reflects the Catholic tradition.
 All are welcome.
 Whatever our students’ backgrounds—financially advantaged or financially modest, first-generation or the great grandchildren of alums, Catholic or of some other faith—the Mount transforms lives.
 We continue to lay the foundation of the American Dream.”

 This is not the first time the Mount has stood out as an exceptional institution.

 The College was recognized in Washington Monthly’s The Other College Guide’s 2015 “Best Bang for the Buck” category based on net price.
 Washington Monthly has also ranked the College #26 for social mobility among the best 255 liberal arts colleges nationwide.

 Founded in 1847 by the Sisters of Charity, the College of Mount Saint Vincent offers nationally recognized liberal arts education and a select array of professional fields of study on a campus overlooking the Hudson River.
 Committed to the education of the whole person, and enriched by the unparalleled cultural, educational and career opportunities of New York City, the College equips students with the knowledge, skills and experiences necessary for lives of professional accomplishment, service, and leadership in the 21st century.